ThomasHertweck/seisio/README.md

 * Data are only read into memory on demand (lazy loading), not at the point of creating the reader object; also, the file (input or output) is not kept open all the time, i.e., **seisio** itself does not need a context manager.
 Files should always be in a consistent state.
 * Flexible and customizable header definitions via JSON parameter file.
 You need to pick up a "float" value at byte 32 in the trace header?
 Or you would like to name the SU header `cmp` instead of `cdp`?
 Or you have values of non-standard type "double" in the trace headers?
 No problem!
 You can also remap headers when outputting files and the current trace header table does not match the output trace header table.
 * Allows reading a subset of trace header mnemonics instead of all trace header mnemonics.
+* Allows reading of time/depth slices with optional, automatic padding of trace positions.
 * Good I/O performance (see below) and hardly any external dependencies.
 * Automatic detection of endian byte order.
 I/O of both little- and big-endian byte order possible.
 * Automatic detection of the SEG-Y textual header encoding (ASCII or EBCDIC).